Infant, Early Childhood, and Family Mental Health Capstone Certificate Program

 Completion of this Capstone Certificate Program will be listed on a University of Wisconsin-Madison transcript and will include 10-12 graduate course credits.
 Credits may be used toward continuing education for a variety of professions including, but not limited to psychology, social work, counseling, education and marriage and family therapy.

-Those who complete this Capstone Certificate Program will have gained knowledge and competencies to assist them in pursuing endorsement as an Infant Family Specialist or Infant Mental Health Specialist through the Wisconsin Infant Mental Health Endorsement, Wisconsin Alliance for Infant Mental Health (WI-AIMH).
+Those who complete this Capstone Certificate Program will have gained knowledge and competencies to assist them in pursuing endorsement as an Infant Family Specialist, Infant Mental Health Mentor, or Infant Mental Health Specialist through the Wisconsin Infant Mental Health Endorsement, Wisconsin Alliance for Infant Mental Health (WI-AIMH).